Living alone? Share your house. Share the costs…

-Becoming an expert on shared housing was an accident.
-I simply chose to live in shared housing for what ends up being more than twenty years of my adult life.
+Becoming an expert on shared housing was the result of choosing to live in shared housing for became more than twenty years of my adult life.
 My expertise grows from my observations, learning what works and what doesn’t, and a fairly good understanding of the psychology of human nature.

 What is it worth to you?
 Seriously.
 We are asking you to “pay from the heart.”

 We want you to be able to take the class.

 Paying for class creates in you a commitment to taking it.
 Imagine how discouraging it would be for us if a whole bunch of people signed up for the class and then didn’t show up.
 That would feel awful.